aam229/inquirer-path/README.md

 ### Multi Path

-If the question's multi property is set to true, the prompt will ask multiple paths.
-In order to finish the prompt, the user must either send a SIGINT or hit the escape key.
+If the question's `multi` property is set to true, the prompt will indefinitely ask for more paths.
+In order to finalize the answer, the user must either send a SIGINT or hit the escape key.
+The last answer is discarded when the user exits the prompt

 ## Config